-

 WRITTEN BY KAYLIN JONES

-DIRECTED BYIn 1922 Louisiana, the Claibornes, a prominent Creole family, sit atop a social hierarchy where segregation is reimagined.
+DIRECTED BY JAQUITA TA’LEIn 1922 Louisiana, the Claibornes, a prominent Creole family, sit atop a social hierarchy where segregation is reimagined.
 Led by the patriarch, The Blue Vein Social Society is a club exclusive to a great caliber of college educated Black men with skin color no darker than a brown paper bag – the same prerequisite dictating the marriage arrangement of the society president’s docile daughter, Catherine.
 But when Catherine meets the opposing Pearlie Morrow, a stranger she’s meant to hate, a stranger she has loved and has known many lifetimes before, her reality shifts.

 -